Kalschatzi/learning_platform/content/module1/3-java-inheritance.md

 }
 ```

-After we can create our class that implements this contract.
+Next, we can create a class that implements this contract.

 ```java
 class Dog implements Animal {